bensampaio/jquery.autogrow/README.md

 ## Test it!

-Check the this [fiddle](http://jsfiddle.net/khhq7vch/1/) if you want to check how it works first.
+Check the [plugin page](http://bensampaio.github.io/jquery.autogrow) if you want to check how it works first.

 ## Installation

 Install using bower by running the following command:

-> bower install jquery-autogrow-textarea --save
+`$ bower install jquery-autogrow-textarea --save

 Or, just clone it.